 - 2.1 The Commissioner regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Commissioner.

 - 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, CIPFA's Prudential Code and the CLG's Guidance on Local Government Investments.
 This document stipulates the requirement for an annual investment strategy to be integrated into the Commissioner's Treasury Strategy Statement.

 - 2.3 The Treasury Strategy covers the following:

-- a) Treasury limits in force which will limit the treasury risk and activities of the Commissioner, including prudential and treasury indicators.
+- a) Treasury limits in force which will limit the treasury risk and activities of the Commissioner, including prudential and treasury indicators;

-- b) Prospects for interest rates.
+- b) Prospects for interest rates;

-- c) The borrowing strategy.
+- c) The borrowing strategy;

-- d) Debt rescheduling.
+- d) Debt rescheduling;

-- e) Policy on borrowing in advance of need.
+- e) Policy on borrowing in advance of need;

-- f) Management of interest rate exposure.
+- f) The investment strategy;

-- g) The investment strategy.
+- g) Creditworthiness policy; and

-- h) Creditworthiness policy. - i) The policy on the use of external service providers. - 2.1 The strategy for 2018/19 to 2021/22 is attached at Appendix 2.
+- h) The policy on the use of external service providers.

+- 2.4 The strategy for 2017/18 to 2020/21 is attached at Appendix 2.

-3. Prudential and Treasury Indicators
+- 3. Prudential and Treasury Indicators

-- 3.1 Under Part 1 of the Local Government Act 2003 the Commissioner may borrow money: - a) For any purpose relevant to its functions under any enactment; or - b) For the purposes of the prudent management of its financial affairs. - 3.2 Under the requirements of the Prudential Code and Code of Practice on Treasury Management in the Public Services the following indicators have been adopted: - Compliance with the Code of Practice on Treasury Management in the Public Services. - Calculations of: - Authorised limit. - Operational boundary. - Actual external debt. - Maturity structure of borrowing. - Upper limits for principal sums invested for periods of over 365 days. - Gross debt and Capital Financing Requirement. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Commissioner on 22 February 2018 as part of the 2018/19 Budget and council tax precept report.
+- 3.1 Under Part 1 of the Local Government Act 2003 the Commissioner may borrow money: - (a) For any purpose relevant to its functions under any enactment; or - (b) For the purposes of the prudent management of its financial affairs. - 3.2 Under the requirements of the Prudential Code and Code of Practice on Treasury Management in the Public Services the following indicators have been adopted: - Compliance with the Code of Practice on Treasury Management in the Public Services: - Calculations of: - Authorised limit; - Operational boundary; - Actual external debt: - Upper limit on fixed interest rate exposures; - Upper limit on variable interest rate exposures; - Maturity structure of borrowing: - Upper limits for principal sums invested for periods of over 364 days; and - Gross debt and Capital Financing Requirement. - 3.3 Given the link to the budget and capital programme, these indicators were approved by the Commissioner on 23rd February 2017 as part of the 2017/18 Budget and council tax precept report.
 For completeness, the approved indicators are also attached to the Treasury Strategy at Appendix 4.